dotnet/roslyn/docs/features/interceptors.md

 }
 ```

+PROTOTYPE(ic): open question in https://github.com/dotnet/roslyn/pull/67432#discussion_r1147822738

+Are the `[InterceptsLocation]` attributes dropped when emitting the methods to metadata?

+No. We could consider:

+* having the compiler drop the attributes automatically (treating them as pseudo-custom attributes, perhaps)
+* making the attribute declaration in the framework "conditional" on some debug symbol which is not usually provided.
+* deliberately keeping them there.
+I can't think of any good reason to do this.

+Perhaps the first option would be best.

 #### File paths

 File paths used in `[InterceptsLocation]` must exactly match the paths on the syntax trees they refer to by ordinal comparison. `SyntaxTree.FilePath` has already applied `/pathmap` substitution, so the paths used in the attribute will be less environment-specific in many projects.